UK plans sweeping new powers to stop deals that risk national security

 "This bill will mean that we can continue to welcome job-creating investment to our shores, while shutting out those who could threaten the safety of the British people."

-Both episodes drew criticism from Beijing but highlighted an increased wariness over threats to national security, and doubts about existing legislation which provides only limited scope for government intervention.
+Both episodes drew criticism from China but highlighted an increased wariness of perceived threats to national security posed by Beijing, and doubts about existing legislation which provides only limited scope for government intervention.

 The United States and Australia have recently upgraded oversight powers.

-The new bill will ask companies to seek approval for any potential deal - from takeovers to asset and intellectual property sales - involving a range of sectors, such as defence energy and transport or artificial intelligence and encryption.
+The new bill will ask companies to seek approval for any potential deal - from takeovers to asset and intellectual property sales - involving a range of sectors, such as defence, energy, transport, artificial intelligence and encryption.

+"The new regime involves a sea-change in the UK's approach to national security assessments and will cast a very wide net," said Nigel Parr, partner at law firm Ashurst.

+He said there was potential for more uncertainty in deal making and a significant impact on the time it takes for deals to be completed.

-Firms which fail to comply could be fined, and executives could be jailed.
+Firms that fail to comply could be fined, and executives could be jailed.
 Any transaction where notification is deemed mandatory would be declared legally void if procedures are not followed.

 ((william.james@thomsonreuters.com; +44 207 542 3374; Reuters Messaging: william.james.thomsonreuters.com@reuters.net))